 On our Frequently Asked Questions page below we have FAQs categorised by the following groups:

 The CEIS curriculum is available to all schools.
-Each term a session overview is on the website and can also be emailed as part of the Family Connections page to parents wanting to receive it.
+Each term a session overview is also available on the CEIS website.

 The term themes are:

 Term 3: Bible Bonanza

 No. CEIS sessions are open to all students of any age with no prior understanding required.
 The

 sessions are designed for children with different levels of understanding and ideas, with all